pmhahn/pmhahn.github.io/_posts/2020-12-19-python-xml.md

 If you find a solution, please tell me.

-My old solution was to use `libxml2` with the above mentioned PIP drawback like this:
+My old solution was to use `libxml2` with the above mentioned PyPI drawback like this:

 ```python
 from os import environ